RobbertH/snappermans/README.md

-# snappermans
+# Wallclaimer Desktop
-just wanted to test snapcraft.io
+Nothing to see here, just wanted to test snapcraft.io